-For who Relevant stage

-Coordinator Conceptualisation (Coordinator)

-All partners Initiation (All partners, COP leader)

-COP leader / stakeholder engagement expert
+For who Relevant stage Coordinator All partners Conceptualisation (Coordinator) Initiation (All partners, COP leader) COP leader / stakeholder engagement expert initiation (All partilers, our leader)

 3. 3.
 6. Purposeful stakeholder events

 As stated before, thematic networks are networks of stakeholders that are gathering around a shared theme.
 However, while it is the theme that brings the actors together, that theme alone is rarely going to be sufficient to keep stakeholders interested in the network.